-- Take your shoes off outside, spray them with a disinfectant, and store them in an entryway or mudroom to avoid tracking dangerous microbes throughout your home.
+- Take your shoes off outside, spray them with a disinfectant, and store them in an entryway/mudroom to avoid tracking dangerous microbes throughout your home.

-- If you work in a hospital, pharmacy, or supermarket, immediately throw your clothes into the washing machine upon arriving home.
+- If you’re a frontline worker, immediately throw your clothes into the washing machine upon arriving home.

-- Consider taking a shower immediately (or require mandatory bathtime for the kids).
+- Consider taking a shower immediately (and require mandatory bathtime for the kids when they come home).

-- Keep hand sanitizer at the main entry point of your home
+- Keep hand sanitizer at the main entry points of your home

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

 For light cleaning, our Multi-Surface Spray breaks down dirt, grease, and gunk from all of your non-porous surfaces.